7 Drug Free Remedies To Help With Arthritis

 Regular exercise and weight management

 “These can also help improve balance and function, keeping people independent and sometimes delaying the need for surgery for much longer.
 In fact, regular exercise is essential as it helps to strengthen the muscles that protect and support the joints.
-Exercise has even been proven to help reduce the pain of arthritis and improve function,” he continues.
+Exercise has even been proven to help reduce the pain of arthritis and improve function,”

 In addition to strengthening your muscles, exercise can also help you maintain a healthy weight which is really important for managing the symptoms of arthritis.